christopheml/aoc2018/README.md

 went super smoothly.
 Code was now super explicit and run speed was great.

 I blew something like 4 hours to get to an elegant and fast solution, a "feat" I'm not particularly proud of.

+### Day 10

+TBD

+### Day 11

+This one involved grid calculations.
+As always, it's useful to ask yourself if materializing the grid is a good idea or not.
+I decided to have the simplest implementation and have a function calculating the value at a given coordinate, then iterate from here if needed.

+Turned out that is was not necessary to materialize the grid at all and first part was quite straightforward.

+I expected that the second part would make us explore a larger solution space and some optimization would be needed.
+And it was right.
+Not satisfied with quite inelegant code, I ran it against acceptance tests and discovered two things:

+* Execution was indeed slow, with only a few hypotheses tested every second

+* Power values of cell grids seemed to peak and then dip lower forever, which means that the first local maximum I find is also a global maximum and is the solution I seek

+With this simple optimization, execution completes in a timely manner.
+I thought about cell value memoization, tried it, then scrapped it because it was not improving performance in any significant way.